kr255/IS601FinalProject/README.md

 # IS601FinalProject

 This marks the end of IS601.
-The final project entailed following Creating Your First Flask Application(Creating Your First Flask Application
+The final project entailed following Creating Your First Flask Application(https://hackersandslackers.com/your-first-flask-application).
-).

 -------
 ## Things to Consider